telerik/maui-docs/controls/slider/backtrack-configuration.md

 # Backtrack Configuration

-The backtrack refers to that part of the slider the thumb runs along.
-It represents all the values users can choose from.
+The thumb runs along the backtrack of the slider.
+The backtrack represents all the values your end users can choose from.

 ## Minimum and Maximum